-College of Law Students and Faculty Deliver “Issues in Local Zoning” Continuing Education Workshop to Zoning Officials from Onondaga County
+Students, Faculty Deliver “Issues in Local Zoning” Continuing Education Workshop to Zoning Officials

 Students in the College of Law’s Center on Property, Citizenship and Social Entrepreneurism program, under the guidance of Professor Robin Paul Malloy, E. I. White Chair and Distinguished Professor of Law, recently conducted a continuing education workshop on “Issues in Local Zoning” for 36 zoning officials from throughout Onondaga County.